Scrembetsch/SPG_Project/README.md

-# SPG_Project
+# SPG Project
-Project for the Universitya Course "Shader Programming"
+Project for the University Course "Shader Programming"